DavidTan0527/CTF-Writeup/_posts/WargamesMY2023/2023-12-18-pakmat_burger.md

 categories: WargamesMY2023
 ---

-Format string attackt to leak information to perform buffer overflow on binary with stack protection + PIE.
+Format string attack to leak information to perform buffer overflow on binary with stack protection + PIE.

 *PS: I didn't solve this during the contest because skill issue :')*